boksasp/boksasp.github.io/_posts/2022-01-26-hosting-multiple-services-on-home-server.markdown

 });
 ```

+And with the node apps and nginx running, I was able to access both web apps from any device on my local network.
+One on `http://test1.home` and the other on `http://test2.home` 🚀

 # Notes

 ❗ **Troubleshooting notes on Local DNS Records**
-The first DNS record I tried was test1.local.
+The first DNS record I tried was `test1.local`.
 It worked like a charm when I was testing it from my Windows computer, where the apps where running.

 But when testing how it resolved over the network, I used my MacBook.
 Turns out Mac OS doesn't use the network assigned DNS server when
  resolving `*.local` domains, so I just got a DNS error.
 It turns out Apple devices
- use `.local` for `bonjour`, an implementation of zero-configuration networking (zeroconf) used for local network service discovery and **name resolution**.
+ use `.local` for `bonjour`, an implementation of zero-configuration networking (zeroconf) used for local network service discovery and _name resolution_.

 Bad idea to use that as a custom local domain name with a lot of Apple devices...

-Zeroconf isn't an Apple-only technology, so it's a bad idea for anyone.
+Zeroconf isn't an Apple-only concept, so it's a bad idea for anyone.
 More info here [https://en.wikipedia.org/wiki/.local](https://en.wikipedia.org/wiki/.local)